heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 This is also the reason, why we create the GTFS files first, because it makes getting this information so much easier.

-#### Getting the osm data

 Luckily all the necessary data can be found in [OpenStreetMap](https://www.openstreetmap.org/), which can be easily queried using for example [QLever](https://github.com/ad-freiburg/qlever).

+### Fetching the data

+When first running pdf2gtfs or when the local cache is not used, the OSM data is fetched using QLever.
+In that case, a query is created, using ....

+#### OSMKeys

+@@@ maybe move to introduction
+Each node in OpenStreetMap can have different osmkey:value pairs, which describe the node.
+For example, the `name`-key provides the primary name used for a particular node.
+However, there exist keys, like `alt_name` or `ref_name`, which can be used to provide alternative names, as well.
+The key `ref_name` in particular is used to "specify the unique human-readable name used in an external data management system (e.g. timetables/schedules)"<sup>\[2\]</sup>.

+#### The DataFrame

+After executing the query on QLever, we have a DataFrame, with the following columns:

+- lat/lon: The latitude and longitude of the node
+- names - A "|" separated list of different names, in particular `name`, `alt_name` and `ref_name`
+- A collection of different osmkeys (like "railway", "bus", "tram", etc.), which specify the type of the node

+### Normalizing names

+After the data has been fetched, it will be normalized and, if the caching is enabled, cached on the local filesystem afterwards.

+#### Fixing abbreviations

+Because some stop names can be quite long, they are often abbreviated in the PDF in some way.
+Using the user-configured abbreviations dictionary, all abbreviations are expanded to their full form (e.g. "Frankfurt Hbf" for "Frankfurt Hauptbahnhof").\
+There are some caveats, to when abbreviations are extended.
+See the [default configuration]() for more info.

+#### Removal of parentheses and symbols

+Any parentheses, as well as their contents are removed from each name, Any character of the stop names, that is not a normal (i.e. latin) letter, number or the pipe symbol ("|") is removed from the name.

+#### Casefolding and lowering

+Some letters can be written in different ways, e.g. "Laßbergstraße" and "Lassbergstrasse", even though they describe the same stop. the names are casefolded, resulting in the latter version of the example.\
+All names are also converted to lower case, for the exact same reason.

+#### Cache

+After the normalization, the DataFrame will be saved to the cache directory (`~/.cache/pdf2gtfs/` or `%LOCALAPPDATA%/pdf2gtfs/` under Linux and Windows respectively).
+The cache not only includes the data, but the date of fetching, the query and the used abbreviations dictionary, as well.
+This is to ensure, that the data is fetched again, if either the query or the abbreviations dictionary are changed.
+> The data is fetched again as well, if the cache is too old (default: 7 days).

-#### Preparing the DataFrame
+### Preparing the DataFrame

-Once we have the locations along with the additional node information, we filter all entries in the DataFrame, which do not contain any stop name (or its permutations) in their names column, using a regular expression (e.g. ```berlin hauptbahnhof|hauptbahnhof berlin|...```).
+Once the DataFrame is ready, we filter all entries in the DataFrame, which do not contain any (normalized) stop name or its permutations in their names column, using a regular expression
+(e.g. ```berlin hauptbahnhof|hauptbahnhof berlin|...```).

 The DF also gets new columns:

 * `stop_id`: identifier for the stop, which is contained in the names column
 * `node_cost`: the raw costs of the node based on the selected route type
 * `name_cost`: the edit distance between any of the names and the actual (and sanitized) stop name

-\
+These are not added to the cache, because they depend solely on the stops of the current PDF.

 The `node_cost` is calculated using the additional node information.
 For example if the selected route type is 'Tram', a node with the key-value-pair `'railway': 'tram_stop'` would have lower cost, than a node with `'railway': 'station'`.
 At the same time, a node with the value `'tram': 'no'` should not be considered as possible stop location at all.

-#### Finding the best locations
+### Finding the best locations

 If we tried to calculate the distance (and therefore the travel costs) between every two consecutive stops for the whole route of length `n`, we would need `n * |A| * |B|` comparisons